vajraBodhi/Geo-AppFramework/seed-readme01.txt

   //Optional.
 The logo/title/subtitle of app.
 Default value is default logo/"HTML5 app"/"A configurable web application".
   "logo": "",
-  "title": "ArcGIS Web Application",
+  "title": "GeoApp Framework",
-  "subtitle": "A configurable web application",
+  "subtitle": "A app framework address in GIS",

   //Optional.
 App can contain some links.
   "links":[